Australian survey: younger Olympians more willing to protest - WHIZ News

 A survey of 496 past and current Australian athletes released Friday by the Australian Olympic Committee’s Athletes’ Commission is among the first to be completed.

-While it showed that a majority of Australian athletes supported having an avenue for self-expression in some form, 80% believed a protest on the field of play would detract from performance or Games experience of athletes.
+While it showed that a majority of Australian athletes supported having an avenue for self-expression in some form, 80% believed a protest on the field of play would detract from the performance or Olympic experience of athletes.

-But the AOC’s Athletes’ Commission chairman Steve Hooker said one of the clear trends was a difference in opinion depending on age, with respondents ranging from those who competed in the 1950s to those aiming for a spot at Tokyo next year.
+Steve Hooker, the AOC’s Athletes’ Commission chairman, said one of the clear trends was a difference in opinion depending on age, with respondents ranging from those who competed in the 1950s to those aiming for a spot at Tokyo next year.

 “Athlete views around freedom of expression have changed over time with contemporary athletes more likely to view the Olympic Games as a platform to express their views,” Hooker wrote in a submission to the IOC’s Athletes’ Commission.